ItzKubass/REPO-CheatV1/README.md

 ```
 MIT License
-Copyright (c) 2024 ItzKubass
+Copyright (c) 2024-2025 ItzKubass
 ```

 ## ❓ FAQ

-**❔ Is this detected?**
-This is a local developer tool meant for testing and debugging.
-Do not use it in ways that break a game's Terms of Service.

 **❔ Can I get banned?**
 If used to alter or automate behavior in online games, yes—modifying live multiplayer clients can result in bans.
-Keep the tool for local development or authorized QA only.

-**❔ How often is this updated?**
-Updates are released as needed for compatibility improvements and additional debug features.

-**❔ Can I contribute?**
-Yes — please submit pull requests or open issues that target legitimate development and debugging uses.

 ## 👨‍💻 Credits